• | 9:00 am

 However, Alassafi adds that most clients have different perspectives on adopting modular buildings.
 The most common observation from clients is the limitations of some modular building technologies to accommodate their preferences, a shortcoming that is particularly visible in the residential industry.

-He says, “I believe we are seeing the tip only in the meantime.
-Many investments have flowed, and I see a growing client’s mind-shift change.”
+He says, “We are seeing the tip.
+There’s a growing client’s mind-shift change.”

 BEAUTY VS. BUDGET